aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 ~~~
 export OMP_STACKSIZE=128M
 ~~~
-This applies in particular to integrations using YT in large systems.
+This applies in particular to integrations using YT in very large systems.

-The environment variable `CRITIC_HOME` is necessary if critic2 was not installed with 'make install'.
+The environment variable `CRITIC_HOME` is necessary if critic2 was not installed with `make install`.
 It must point to the root directory of the distribution:
 ~~~
 export CRITIC_HOME=/home/alberto/programs/critic2dir
 ~~~
 This variable is necessary for critic2 to find the atomic densities, the cif dictionary, and other files.
-These should be in
+These files should be in `${CRITIC_HOME}/dat/`.
-${CRITIC_HOME}/dat/.

-## Which compilers work?
+## Which compilers work? {#whichcompilerswork}

 Critic2 uses some features from the more modern Fortran standards, which may not be available in some (most) compilers.
 In consequence,